Back to Blog

 May 1st, Beltane, is the fire festival, one of the eight Sabbats in the Celtic wheel of the year, and a cross-quarter day between Spring Equinox (Ostara) and Summer Solstice (Midsummer).
 It is at this time that we are in the energy of fertilization and gestation, before giving birth.
 It is when the fire and desires of life come alive and rebirth through spring's fertile soil.

 Beltane is a special day, as it marks the beginning of the Celtic summer.
-It is said that during this time the portal between the spirit and fairy world and the human world opens up, allowing spirits and fairies to come and play — this is a time where the communication between the human and the spirit realms is stronger.
-This portal opens up twice in the year.
+It is said that during this time the portal between the spirit and fairy world and the human worl opens up, allowing spirits and fairies to come and play — this is a time when the communication between the human and the spirit realms is stronger.
+This portal opens up twice a year.
 During Beltane, May 1st and Samhain, Oct 31st.
-These two dates are flipped if you are in the Southern hemisphere.
-This years Beltane portal open on the New Moon (April 30th) and completes on Solar Beltane (May 5th) when the Sun is at 15 degrees Taurus.
+These two dates are flipped if you are in the Southern Hemisphere.

 What makes Beltane unique, is it celebrates the union between the divine masculine and divine feminine, allowing for the fertilization of the egg that was laid at Spring Equinox.
 With this union, we start to see the growth of our egg, project, or desire.
 In ancient times sacred marriage, or Heiros Gamos, between the Goddess (earth) and the God (sky) occurred at this time.